y3owk1n/nvs/README.md

 - **Uninstallation & Reset:**
   Remove individual versions or reset your entire configuration with ease.
 (Full cleanup?
 See the caveats! ⚠️)
 - **Cross-Platform (Maybe):**
   Works on macOS (Intel & Apple Silicon), Linux, and Windows.
-(Maybe, not exactly tested yet, as i only have a mac)
 - **Global Symlink Management:**
   Automatically creates a consistent global binary in `~/.nvs/bin` for a seamless experience.